 Students receive Academic Intervention Services (AIS) if they will benefit from additional support outside of the regularly scheduled math courses.
 Students' placement in AIS occurs because students did not meet state mandated standards on the eighth grade math assessment or failed a required Regents exam.
 Students may exit AIS after they have obtained an 80% on the school final or a passing grade on the Integrated Algebra Regents.

-• Prerequisites: Unsuccessful on a state math exam
+Prerequisites: Unsuccessful on math regents exam or teacher recommendation with approval of principal.

-Length: 40 weeksFinal Evaluation: None
+• Final Evaluation: None

 • Next Course: None